Digital transformation definition

 Create a plan that works for the business

 When beginning the digital transformation process, it’s vital for a business to think about both how it wants to evolve and which new technologies it can leverage to get there.
-Businesses must think through the resources they have at their disposal and which can be devoted to modernisation.
-This might even mean reprioritising projects and thinking through the business organisation, identifying any gaps that could hurt the digital transformation effort.
+Businesses must think through the resources they have at their disposal and which can be devoted to modernization.
+This might even mean reprioritizing projects and thinking through the business organization, identifying any gaps that could hurt the digital transformation effort.